-We have audited the accompanying special purpose financial statements of the Regional Fund for Agricultural Technology (the Fund), which comprise the special purpose balance sheet as of December 31, 2022, and the related special purpose statements of changes in fund balance and cash flows for the year then ended, and the related notes to the special purpose financial statements (collectively referred to as the "financial statements").
+We have audited the accompanying special purpose financial statements of the Regional Fund for Agricultural Technology (the Fund), which comprise the special purpose balance sheets as of December 31, 2023 and 2022, and the related special purpose statements of changes in fund balance and cash flows for the years then ended, and the related notes to the special purpose financial statements (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund at December 31, 2022, and the results of its operations for the year then ended on the basis of accounting described in Note B of the financial statements.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund at December 31, 2023 and 2022, and the results of its operations for the years then ended on the basis of accounting described in Note B to the financial statements.